25. Sam Harris: “Spirituality Is a Loaded Term.”

 And it turned out with just a little practice, I got pretty good at stopping the constant banter in my head.

-I became able to, for instance, watch a car drive by me with its radio blaring, and without the word car, or radio or blaring coming into my head, I could just know that that's what I saw.
+I became able to, for instance, watch a a car drive by me with its radio blaring, and without the word car or radio or blaring coming into my head, I could just know that that's what I saw.

-Now, I'm not sure whether that distinction will make any sense to you or not, but I have to say I experience the world in a surprisingly different way when the words are absent.
+Now, I'm not sure whether that distinction will make any sense to you or not, but I have to say, I experienced the world in a surprisingly different way when the words are absent, and it's strangely enjoyable.

 And without Sam Harris's influence, I would never admit that.